 The required documents above are usually provided by the issuer or bank and you need to fill and sign them up.

-How much money will you earn investing Retail Treasury Bonds?
-Since RTBs are low risk investments, they also generate low returns and low interest rates compared to stocks, mutual funds and UITF investments.
+Since RTB are low risk investments, they also generate low returns and low interest rates compared to stocks, mutual funds and UITF investments.
 The latest RTB issue rate is 4.875% per annum.
 That is really not low income if your principal is 1 million or above.
 If you invested 1 million for example, you’ll get around 117,000 effortlessly.

-If you invest in RTBs, you earn fixed income for medium term.
+If you invest in RTB, you earn fixed income for medium term.
 You don’t worry so much because the guarantee you will have your money back plus interest is almost 100%.

 Retail Treasury Bonds Calculator